 - Number of young people with a pathway plan The number of young people with a pathway plan to increase.
 Work is currently ongoing within the service, and it is expected that the measure will improve further.
-We continue to work with the Social Worker and Personal Advisors to ensure pathway plans are completed in a timely manner to meet targets with a focus going forward on the improvement of the quality of plans, the involvement of young people and ensuring we capture their wishes and feelings. - To improve the allocation timeliness of Personal Advisors and the timeliness and quality of visits to young people. - A key priority area for the service continues to be to address and increase the number of our young people who will have access to Education, Employment or Training. - The embedding of the corporate parenting principles and our role as corporate parents.
+We continue to work with the Social Worker and Personal Advisors to ensure pathway plans are completed in a timely manner to meet targets with a focus going forward on the improvement of the quality of plans, the involvement of young people and ensuring we capture their wishes and feelings.
+Training is in place for staff across Children Services for Pathway plans. - To improve the allocation timeliness of Personal Advisors and the timeliness and quality of visits to young people.
+With a focus for our Personal Advisors to begin to build relationships with our 17 year old young people and begin working towards their independence in line with their needs, wishes and feelings. - A key priority area for the service continues to be to address and increase the number of our young people who will have access to Education, Employment or Training. - The embedding of the corporate parenting principles and our role as corporate parents.